Our Programs

 Age: 7-18

 Best For: Motivated youth athletes who want to maximize skills, participate in competitions, fully engage with their team and have the opportunity for extra routines such as duets or solos.
-Some artistic swimming experience is recommended but not required.
+Some artistic swimming experience at a Rec or Regional League level is recommended but not required.

-Focus Areas: More challenging and extensive skill development.
-Emphasis on dryland strength and flexibility.
-Team-building and individual growth.
+Focus Areas: Athletes of all ages learn core technique and extensive skill development with an emphasis on dryland strength and flexibility, team-building and individual growth.

 Learn more here.